Home » DIY » How to Prep Furniture For Painting

 How to Prep Furniture for Painting | Nicotine

 Do you see the issue with this small table?
-I decided to make it easy on myself and use Krud Kutter to prep this table.
-I applied it with an old paint brush.
+I made it easy on myself and used Krud Kutter to prep this table.
+I applied it with an old paintbrush.

 This table lived in a home where there was a smoker.
-The nicotine on the table was so thick, even the Krud Kutter was having trouble removing the years of smoking.
+The nicotine on the table was so thick that even Krud Kutter was having trouble removing the years of smoking.
 I wear gloves to keep both the cleaner and the nicotine off my skin.
 The scrub pad was helpful to break up all the grime.

-In the case of this hand me down table, it looked OKAY on first glance.
+In the case of this hand-me-down table, it looked OKAY at first glance.
 So, you may want to do what I did, working on a small spot to see if the deglosser is enough for the grease and grime that has accumulated on your wooden furniture.

 Related Content: